Planning for Your Future

 - If considering graduate school, learn about what is needed and which schools you may be interested in.

-- Meet with Career Coaches at Career Education for help with the job search, resume and cover letter writing, applying to graduate school, and career guidance.
+- Meet with Career Coaches for help with the job search, resume and cover letter writing, applying to graduate school, and career guidance.

 - Update your resume and learn how to write a good cover letter.